 - Only a valid authentication gives access to the local office. - The domain name cannot be changed. - Password modification is automatically prompted if password has expired (which is not the case for an RDP session if the NLA protocol is required at the server level.
 See more details on the NLA protocol in chapter 5.1.5).

-Note: It is possible to view the password entered by clicking on the icon Pat the beginning of the input area.
+It is possible to view the password entered by continuously clicking on the icon entry area.